5agado/face-swap/README.md

     docker run -it faceswap bash

 # TODO
-* fix video conversion for multi-face and when a face is not detected
 * align face -> feed to generator -> detect face in generated image -> align back using landmarks
 * try 128 input (also good to test if all methods are generic)